github/opensource.guide/activities/hello-world/index.md

 ![issue](issue.png)

 Click 'Submit new issue' when you're done.
-Now this issue has a permaent home (URL) that you can reference even after it is closed.
+Now this issue has a permanent home (URL) that you can reference even after it is closed.

 Next, work towards editing your readme and closing this issue.